-Registration for an upcoming semester takes place during the previous semester; for example registration for the spring term would take place in the latter half of the fall term.
+Registration for an upcoming semester takes place during the previous semester; for example, registration for the spring term would take place in the latter half of the fall term.
 Each student receives an individualized registration packet that is prepared by the Registrar’s Office.
 The packet contains guidelines for registration and students are directed to the school’s portal to review their Catalog Requirement Analysis (CRA).
 The student’s CRA delineates all program requirements; the grades earned for completed courses, and the courses remaining for program completion.
 The Registrar is available for individual conferences in planning the schedule for the next semester.

-Student advising at the American Academy of Art is designed to provide students with life skills, relevant coping skills, resources, and self-reliance to achieve their goals.
+Student advising at the American Academy of Art College is designed to provide students with life skills, relevant coping skills, resources, and self-reliance to achieve their goals.
 Student advising is conducted using a team approach of faculty and staff members.
 The Academy’s student advising program seeks to provide students with the tools to address a range of challenges while supporting their general development in higher education.
 Academic advising is provided throughout the school year by the Registrar, the Academic Dean, Faculty Advisors, and the Department Chairs.
-In addition, career advising and development is available through the Career Services Office.
-The Student Advising Coordinator is available for students seeking referrals for services such as counseling, transportation and child care.
+In addition, career advising and development are available through the Career Services Office.
+The Student Advising Coordinator is available for students seeking referrals for services such as counseling, transportation, and child care.

 The Academy has developed several tools to improve student success and assist students on their path to graduation.
 The Academy uses the Noel Levitz Retention Management System Plus to increase our student’s success.
-Each incoming student completes a survey which assists the Academy’s faculty advisors to determine the type of motivational assistance each student needs.
-The faculty advisors then meet with each incoming student throughout their first year to provide support, referrals and guidance in developing relevant coping skills.
+Each incoming student completes a survey that assists the Academy’s faculty advisors to determine the type of motivational assistance each student needs.
+The faculty advisors then meet with each incoming student throughout their first year to provide support, referrals, and guidance in developing relevant coping skills.
 First-year students prepare a portfolio for review with a senior faculty member.
-The portfolio review provides an opportunity to review the student’s successes, challenges and strategies for success in the program and career development.
+The portfolio review provides an opportunity to review the student’s successes, challenges, and strategies for success in the program and career development.

 Student advisors also refer students to additional services to support their progress.
 Though the Academy does not provide individualized tutoring, faculty members are available to discuss questions regarding the course.
-Students may seek additional support in the library with research and writing; in the open labs in graphic design, photography and 3D modeling/animation.
+Students may seek additional support in the library with research and writing; in the open labs in graphic design, photography, and 3D modeling/animation.
 Also, students seeking additional help in drawing and painting can utilize the open studio sessions.
-These support resources are staffed by faculty and student workers and are available on a drop in basis.
+These support resources are staffed by faculty and student workers and are available on a drop-in basis.

 College Success Seminar

 All students entering college for the first time are required to take the College Success Seminar in their first semester.
-This 16-week, one semester credit hour course provides general development strategies appropriate to higher education students in the following areas: Life development, career development, personal financial planning skills, time management, health and wellness, study skills and strategies, effective note taking and developing a professional network.
-This course also familiarized students with some of the key policies, people and resources available to students at the Academy.
+This 16-week, one-semester credit hour course provides general development strategies appropriate to higher education students in the following areas: Life development, career development, personal financial planning skills, time management, health and wellness, study skills and strategies, effective note-taking, and developing a professional network.
+This course also familiarized students with some of the key policies, people, and resources available to students at the Academy.

 Attendance and Leave of Absence Policy

-The Registrar’s Office provides the monitoring and supervision of student attendance records and leave of absences.
+The Registrar’s Office provides the monitoring and supervision of student attendance records and leaves of absence.
 Students are expected to use time management skills in the same manner as they would be required to do in the workplace.
 The Academy’s Attendance Policy is comparable to plans that are used in business today.
 For more details please see the Academy’s Attendance Policy in the catalog and student handbook.
 Students may apply to the Registrar for a Leave of Absence (LOA), which is considered a temporary break in attendance.
-LOA’s are granted for medical reasons, family emergencies, or circumstances beyond your control.
+LOAs are granted for medical reasons, family emergencies, or circumstances beyond your control.
 For more information, please see the Leave of Absence Policy in the student handbook.

-The American Academy of Art partners with off-campus housing facilities to provide students have the the opportunity to experience exciting urban living in the world-class city of Chicago.
+The American Academy of Art College partners with off-campus housing facilities to provide students have the opportunity to experience exciting urban living in the world-class city of Chicago.
 Located within walking distance of the Academy, the off-campus housing is convenient to such popular Chicago attractions as Millennium Park, Grant Park, Navy Pier, the Magnificent Mile, the Theater District, and the Museum Campus.
 The city is your campus, with history, culture, and entertainment waiting outside your door.
 Click here for additional information (link to the housing page)